 Most of this post will focus on solanine and chaconine because the rest are minor players and we really don’t know that much about them.

-Most modern potato varieties contain less TGA than 10mg/100g, but there are many heirloom varieties that exceed the 20mg/100g safety limit.
+Most modern potato varieties contain less TGA than 10mg/100g, but there are some heirloom varieties that exceed the 20mg/100g safety limit.
 A study of Norwegian varieties found that some contained high TGA levels, reaching 34.5mg/100g in the variety Prestkvern (Berug 1962); a study of German varieties found a maximum level of 35mg/100g (Maga 2009); and a study of Swedish varieties found that about 9% of early crop varieties exceeded 20mg/kg.
 A survey of modern American varieties found levels ranging from 1.8 to 13mg/100g (Wolf 1946), but there are many heirloom varieties available in the United States that have never been tested.

 While TGA levels are generally pretty low in domesticated potatoes, they can be extremely high in wild potato species.
 There is almost no risk of confusing domesticated and wild potatoes, since most people have no access to wild potatoes.
 One possible exception in the United States is the “Four Corners Potato,” Solanum jamesii.
 I have read a number of articles about this potato recently that imply that it is edible or at least provide no warning about its glycoalkaloid content.
 Johns (1990) found TGA levels as high as 128mg/100g for this species (although most samples tested have had much lower amounts), a level more than six times the 20mg/100g safety limit.
 The primary glycoalkaloid is tomatine, which, as mentioned above, we cannot as easily detect by flavor.
 If you ate these potatoes despite the bitterness, it would only take about three ounces to put a 70kg person into the danger zone.
 The native Americans who consumed this potato did so by eating it with clay to adsorb the glycoalkaloids.